lgthevinh/java-lims/docs/development.md

-# Java LiMS Development guides and documents
+# Java LiMS Data-core Development guides and documents

 Before start developing or contributing to this project, you should follow some rules in this project

 ## Design Pattern

-We have looked through several design patterns, we have decided to use the MVC (Model-View-Controller) design pattern.This pattern is widely used in the industry, it is easy to understand and implement.
+We have looked through several design patterns, we have decided to use the MVC (Model-View-Controller) design pattern as a base to design the sdk (data-core).
+This pattern is widely used in the industry, it is easy to understand and implement.
 You can find more information about the MVC design pattern [here](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 Pros: